Privacy Policy

 - device activation records (for example device ID, optional device name, activation and refresh timestamps)

-- pseudonymous install identifier (server stores hash)
+- pseudonymous install identifier used for Tuna telemetry rotation

-- app version and platform
+- app version, platform, and build metadata

 - daily aggregated counters related to Pro limits and upgrade flow